 ‘Free-to-Play’ games supported by IAPs exploded in the last five years and brought gaming to more people than ever before.
 We love free games but IAPs can be one-sided providing advantages to the 2% of players that are willing to pay.
 In recent years ‘Rewarded Video‘ has become an increasingly credible source of sustainable monetization, in which players choose to activate a 15-30 second video to receive boosts and enhancements.
 Typically only a few cents are generated from each video, but the format allows all players to support developers for free instead of generating tens or hundreds of dollars from a select few.

 When founding Futureplay in 2015 we loved this model and saw huge potential.
 The trouble was that developers typically added Rewarded Video as an afterthought with somewhat limited success.
 We wanted to change this and coined the term ‘View-To-Play’ defining a business model in which games are built from the ground up around Rewarded Video – we made a bet that this would be a serious power in the future of free games.
-Fortunately that bet paid off; our ad monetization is the best we’ve seen and our first two games, Farm Away and Build Away, sustainably support our current team of 15.
+Fortunately that bet paid off; our ad monetization is the best we’ve seen and our first two games, Idle Farming Empire and Idle City Empire, sustainably support our current team of 15.
 Further, global advertising revenues in games have skyrocketed and overtook revenue generated from in-app-purchases in 2016.

 You don’t fear running your competitors’ ads in your games.
 Is this a trend we can expect on the F2P model?
 What does the future of mobile game monetization look like?